-- Allergy To Polysorbate 80
+- Allergy to polysorbate 80

-- Blood Disease
+- Blood disease

-- Renal Disease
+- Renal disease

 How Much Does Hizentra Cost?

-For patients who do not have any insurance plans, the following table will provide an overview of the cost of Hizentra.
-Note that the prices are recognizable only in the U.S.
+For patients who do not have insurance, the following table will provide an overview of the cost of Hizentra infusions.
+Note that the prices are for the U.S. only.

 Where Can Patients Obtain Hizentra?

-They reduce financial burdens for patients and the members of their families.
+These relief programs reduce financial burdens for patients and the members of their families.